-ANSWER: Cost reimbursement programs should be billed based on costs incurred.
-When evaluating utilization and other progress indicators, MSHN will consider decreases related to Coronavirus.
+UPDATED ANSWER: Cost reimbursement programs should be billed based on costs incurred.
+When evaluating utilization and other progress indicators, MSHN has decreased required direct service hours for FY21.
+MSHN ask all providers to follow their COVID 19 Fall Plans submitted in September.